 The Cerrado is the largest savanna region in South America and the largest ecoregion in the Americas.
 It encompasses central Brazil as well as small portions of Paraguay and Bolivia.
 Biologically the richest savanna in the world, it contains extraordinary biodiversity.

-The Llanos (Los Llanos) is a vast tropical grassland plain situated to the east of the Andes Mountains in northwestern South America.
-It is an ecoregion of the flooded grasslands and savannas biome.
+The Llanos (Los Llanos) is a vast tropical grassland plain situated east of the Andes Mountains in northwestern South America, within Colombia and Venezuela.
+It is an ecoregion of the flooded grasslands and savannas terrestrial biome.

 The Mesoamerican Barrier Reef System is a marine region, underwater ecosystem and geological structure that stretches from the Yucatán Peninsula down to Belize, Guatemala and Honduras.
 This underwater wilderness of coral provides homes and food to hundreds of species.